ln-markets/docs.lnmarkets.com/src/faq/app.md

 - Sign in with [Alby](https://getalby.com/) and [Joule](https://lightningjoule.com/): they are Bitcoin Lightning Browser extensions that connects to different wallet interfaces and brings deep lightning integration to the web.

+- Sign in with [Ligthning Node Connect](https://github.com/lightninglabs/lightning-node-connect): a protocol to safely and easily connect your node to a web or mobile application like LN Markets.

 ## How can I deposit funds on LN Markets?